 At Screening, all study subjects will be assessed for risk of developing TLS.
 The risk of TLS is a continuum based on multiple factors, including tumor burden and comorbidities.
-See Appendix H for tumor burden categories.
-Reduced renal function (estimated creatining clearance [eCrCl] < 80 mL/min further increases the risk.
+Subjects with high tumor burden (e.g., any lymph node with a diameter ≥ 5 cm or high absolute lymphocyte count [ALC] [ALC $\ge 25 \times 10^{9}$ /L]) are at greater risk of TLS.
+Reduced renal function (estimated creatinine clearance [eCrCl] < 80 mL/min) further increases the risk.
 The risk may decrease as tumor burden decreases with venetoclax treatment.